To: mydataportal@abs.gov.au

 Note: Government organisations seeking to leverage the DataLab cloud infrastructure to host their own data and manage their own end-users should consider the Secure Environment for Analysing Data (SEAD) service.

-Detailed survey and integrated microdata are available for approved projects, organisational users must be:
+Detailed survey and integrated microdata are available for the following users for approved projects and organisations:

 All users need to also meet ABS safe people criteria, including researchers who: